Birth control pill: everything you need to know

 - It doesn’t protect against sexually transmitted diseases

 - You need to see a health care provider and get a prescription

 How do birth control pills work?

-Combined birth control pills, with two hormones, stop you producing an egg.
+Combined birth control pills, with two hormones, stop you from producing an egg.
 At the same time, they make the mucus around your cervix thicker so the sperm can’t get through.

 Mini-pills, with only one hormone, work just because of this thickening of the mucus.
-But they also stop you producing an egg some of the time too, depending on the dose.
+But they also stop you from producing an egg some of the time too, depending on the dose.